judaicadh/judaicadh/collections/_posts/2020-06-30-singermanja2.md

 pull-quote: "As the project manager and develop for Judaica DH, Emily Esten shares the launch of the Digital Second Edition of Judaica Americana and walks us through the project's development."
 ---

-As the project manager and developer for [*Judaica Digital Humanities at the Penn Libraries*](http://judaicadh.github.io), I’m excited to announce the launch of the [*Digital Second Edition of *Judaica Americana**](https://singermanja2.exhibits.library.upenn.edu/).
+As the project manager and developer for [Judaica Digital Humanities at the Penn Libraries](http://judaicadh.github.io), I’m excited to announce the launch of the [Digital Second Edition of Judaica Americana](https://singermanja2.exhibits.library.upenn.edu/).
 This is an Omeka database which draws from Robert Singerman’s *Judaica Americana,* a bibliography chronicling American Jewish book production until 1900.
 The Digital Second Edition contains 3,000 supplemental entries to the print edition.
 The project’s features allow users to search the bibliography by author, language, holding institution, and various tags, as well as find open-access links to digitized Jewish monographs, serials, and periodicals.

 You can view the project at [*singermanja2.exhibits.library.upenn.edu/*](https://singermanja2.exhibits.library.upenn.edu/).
 Additional information about the project can be found on the Judaica DH website at [*judaicadh.github.io/work/judaica-americana*](http://judaicadh.github.io/work/judaica-americana).

-###About *Judaica Americana*
+### About *Judaica Americana*

 In July 2019, Robert Singerman, emeritus university librarian at the University of Florida, donated to the Penn Libraries the draft of the full text and the copyright to his revised second edition of *Judaica Americana*.
 The first edition, issued in 1990, is an award-winning, magisterial two-volume bibliography of American Jewish publications before 1900.
 The print edition of *Judaica Americana* was sponsored by the Center for the Study of the American Jewish Experience, Hebrew Union College-Jewish Institute of Religion, and published by Greenwood Press as part of the Bibliographies and Indexes in American History.